The PONS Learning Approach

 We explore math concepts through everyday experiences so that students can see the real-world applications of our work in math Through partner and small group games, hands-on explorations, the use of natural materials as manipulatives, and lively "light bulb moment" discussions, students gain understanding of concrete facts, are exposed to a variety of strategies, and become flexible math-thinkers.

 Math concepts are embedded into conversations and activities throughout the day.
 We connect literacy to math by encouraging students to use pictures, words, and numbers to represent their strategies in writing.
 Mathematical stories are also utilized to promote an integrated approach to building numeracy.
 Students also come to understand that math is everywhere through the integration of this core subject in much of our ongoing project work, typically rooted in science.
+For our K-8 students, we utilize Illustrative Mathematics.
 Components include:

 Numbers & Operations